Skip to content

 Frequently Asked Questions

-What is the Indian passport photo size in pixels?
+What is the official Indian passport photo size?

 What background color is required for Indian passport photos?

-Can I use a colored or grey background for an Indian passport photo?
+Can I use a grey background for an Indian passport photo like Schengen visas allow?

-What is the maximum file size for Passport Seva photo upload?
+What is the maximum file size for a Passport Seva photo upload?

 Are glasses allowed in Indian passport photos?

-Can I take my Indian passport photo at home?
+Can I take my Indian passport photo at home for a Passport Seva application?

 Yes.
-A smartphone camera at 12 MP or higher, a plain white wall, and good window light produce photos that meet MEA standards.
-Use a tripod or ask someone else to take the shot — arm-length selfies create lens distortion.
-After taking the photo, resize it to 600×600 pixels and check the file size before submitting.
+A smartphone camera at 12 MP or higher, a plain white wall, and good window light produce photos that meet Passport Seva standards.
+Remove your glasses first — they are banned — and use a tripod or ask someone else to take the shot, since arm-length selfies create lens distortion that the portal's AI face detection penalizes.
+After taking the photo, resize it to exactly 630×810 pixels and check the file size is 20–250 KB before submitting.